zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

-wicked desire, a person who desires nature, a person of hope, for clothing, food, shelter, the needs of the patient, Medical essentials expect more and refuse clothing, refuse to feed, refuse shelter, refuse patients' needs, medical essentials, and he says, “What is a high-value clothing for Salmon!
+wicked desire, a person who desires nature, a person of hope, for clothing, food, shelter, the needs of the patient, Medical essentials expect more and refuse clothing, refuse to feed, refuse shelter, refuse patients' needs, medical essentials, and he says, "What is a high-value clothing for Salmon!
 Where the Salmon should be put onIt is appropriate to pick rag cloth from the Tsukaman or garbage pile or in front of the store after making a coat {s}.
 What is it for Salmon with high value feeding!
 Where the Salmon should take a little bit of the